Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 text to get an even better understanding of the contexts of the keywords on which your research is focused.

-## 3. Collocation analysis

-Whereas KWIC analysis gives you the broader textual context in which a certain keyword emerges, collocation analysis is helpful for identifying pairs (bigrams) and triplets (trigrams) of words that frequently occur together in a text.

 <span style="color:red">WE ARE HERE </span>